Important note

 Pulling your toes upwards

-- Press the outside of the foot statically against a fixed object (e.g. against a wall or a door frame)
+- Press the outside of the foot statically against a fixed object (e.g. a wall or door frame).

-- Alternative: Press the inside of the foot against a fixed object
+- Change: Press the inside of the foot against a fixed object.

 Pulling your toes upwards with aid